Find top French tutors near you in Montreal, QC

 Interactive Presentation Practice

-Darcy taught 14 days ago
+Darcy taught about 2 months ago

 The Tutor and Student reviewed and practiced French vocabulary and grammar, focusing on the verbs 'fair' and 'aller'.
 They covered expressions related to daily activities, sports, hobbies, and travel, as well as how to express preferences and discuss social activities like going for drinks.